jtliao/sports-programs/README.md

 # sports-programs
 Some programs to perform various functions given sports data

-Run the BasketballComparer class to find the most statistically similar player to specified player.
+Holds programs to do things like find the most statistically similar player to an inputted player, find win share/salary, etc.

-Change the file path in BasketballComparer class to match your own file location.